Nuttawut503/java-hello-oop/README.md

     - The winner is Doberman
     2) give a prize to the winner
     feeding...
-    - The current status now is Doberman
+    - The current status now is Doberman - {age: 1, weight: 10, power: 17}
     3) A new enemy is coming
     - Unknown status
     - The previous champion is going to fight